 What is compensatory time-off plan?

-Compensatory time-off plan is the practice of giving employees paid time off as compensation for their overtime work, if they have worked for more than 40 hours per week.
+The meaning of compensatory time-off plan can be termed as the practice of giving employees paid time off as compensation for their overtime work, if they have worked for more than 40 hours per week.
 Compensatory time-off leaves are provided in order to reward an employee for the extra effort that they put in for the development of the organization.

 How to calculate compensatory time-off?

 To calculate compensatory time-off, employers should first refer to their organization’s time tracking system, like a time sheet, spreadsheet, or other system, so that they know how many hours an employee has earned.